Understanding Exemptions and How They Work

 How to File Bankruptcy and Keep Your Car

-No one wants to lose a car in bankruptcy.
-Keeping your vehicle in bankruptcy will depend on the following: whether you file for Chapter 7 or Chapter 13 bankruptcy, if you’re behind on your car payment, and whether you can protect all of the vehicle equity with a bankruptcy exemption.
+Whether you keep your vehicle in bankruptcy will depend on whether you file for Chapter 7 or Chapter 13 bankruptcy, whether you’re behind on your car payment, and whether you can protect all of the vehicle equity with a bankruptcy exemption.

 -